Managing real estate in times of crisis: 3 reasons smart building technology is essential

 Having full visibility of your portfolio enables you to benchmark performance and identify opportunities for performance optimization.
 Does your occupancy data indicate that your buildings are completely empty during a lockdown?
 With connected systems, you can instantly adjust HVAC, lighting and other systems’ set-points to accommodate new operating procedures and reduce your OPEX costs.
 Do you have 40 uninhabited sites across North America?
 No problem.
 Use remote control to make real-time changes across numerous properties at once.

 If you know that demand for your buildings diminishes during a crisis, there’s no reason your organization should have to bear the same operating expenses as if it were ‘business as usual.’
-Responding to a lockdown with smart building tech can be immediate, cutting your organization’s overhead, reducing demand on already overwhelmed technicians and helping lessen the financial impact of an international crisis.
+Responding to a lockdown with smart building technology can be immediate, cutting your organization’s overhead, reducing demand on already overwhelmed technicians and helping lessen the financial impact of an international crisis.

 2. Safety for both onsite and remote staff